neticdk/go-stdlib/assert/README.md

 Assertions accept a testing.T interface, the value\(s\) being tested, and optional message arguments.
 They report failures using t.Errorf.

-The package also includes detailed error reporting with file and line information for easy debugging when assertions fail.
+The package also includes detailed error reporting with file and line information for debugging when assertions fail.

 A companion package 'require' provides the same assertions, but calls t.FailNow\(\) to stop test execution immediately on failure.